phidatahq/phidata/README.md

 ---

-### Phidata is a toolkit for building LLM Apps, Web Apps and AI platforms using open source tools.
+### Phidata is a toolkit for building LLM Apps, Web Apps and AI platforms.

 - Phidata makes it easy to run tools like FastApi, Django, Jupyter, Streamlit, Airflow and Superset.
 - Use these tools to build LLM Apps, Web Apps and Data Platforms.